AYW0/AYW0.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Alex, an incoming PhD student at the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University.
+I’m Alex, an incoming PhD student in the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University.
 I work with Professors David Lindlbauer ([Augmented Perception Lab](https://augmented-perception.org/)) and Chris Donahue ([Generative Creativity Lab](https://chrisdonahue.com/)).

 My work lies at the intersection of **technical human-computer interaction** and **music computing**, where I aim to revolutionize how we engage with sound and music through adaptive experiences.
 To achieve this, my current research focuses on two key areas: **(1) developing context-aware systems** that intelligently adapt and generate audio to enhance user experiences, and **(2) creating AI-driven tools** that support content creators in authoring such experiences.
 My work in adaptive audio has been published in premier **HCI conferences including ACM CHI and UIST**, with a best paper honorable mention award at CHI 2024.